Any company that survives for over 100 years is bound to have plenty of ups and downs.

 Their constantly evolving storyline leaves many justifiably wondering, is RadioShack still in business?

 The short answer is, yes.
 RadioShack lives on today through Unicomer Group, who purchased the company from Retail Ecommerce Ventures in May 2023.
-There are currently over 300 store locations across 24 countries and Unicomer has announced plans to reboot the RadioShack website by late 2023, offering 500 new products for sale.
+According to radioshack.com, as of September 2024, there are currently 46 Authorized Reseller locations within the United States.

 While RadioShack’s intellectual property continues to exchange hands, one thing is for certain – following Chapter 11 bankruptcy filings in 2015 and 2017, the iconic electronics brand we once knew that had storefronts covering the United States and much of the world, is dead.